FAQ: Should You Bring Notes With You to a Job Interview?

 Relying too heavily on notes like these can actually make you seem unprepared and that you haven't researched the job details or the company.
 There are several other situations where it can be inappropriate to bring notes with you to an interview, and some scenarios include:

-Relying on notes to answer interview questions
+1. Relying on notes to answer interview questions

 Relying on notes to answer your interview questions can make you look unprepared and unprofessional.
 Interviews serve as discussions and interactions to gauge a candidate's qualifications for the job, and your interview should be treated as a two-way conversation.

-Using notes in a behavioral interview
+2. Using notes in a behavioral interview

 Unless you plan to ask specific questions about the company or job requirements, you should leave your notes at home for a behavioral interview.
 Behavioral interviews rely on questions that get you talking about your specific experiences, and interviewers want answers that are authentic and not read from a paper.

-Using notes in a situational interview
+3. Using notes in a situational interview

 The purpose of situational interviewing is to see how job candidates might solve a problem with little to no preparation.
 This can help interviewers gauge candidates' analytical and problem-solving skills, and bringing notes that give you answers to these scenario questions can take away from showing off your ability to provide a solution under pressure.

-Using notes taken on your cellphone
+4. Using notes saved on your cellphone

-It can also be highly inappropriate to rely on notes that you have taken on your cellphone or another device.
+It can also be highly inappropriate to rely on notes that you've taken on your cellphone or another device.
 Taking out your phone every time you need to prompt yourself with answers can distract both you and the interviewer and can take away from conducting a genuine conversation.

 What should you bring to an interview instead?

-You should have a pen and notepad handy in case you need to write down any specific details about the job or company that you were unable to find through your research.
+Pen and notepad for taking notes: Have a pen and paper with you to write down any specific details about the job or company that you were unable to find through your research.
 Additionally, it can show good interview etiquette to make sure that the interviewer is comfortable with you taking notes.

-If you have business cards with your contact information and professional title, you should bring these in case you want to distribute them to other individuals within the company.
+Your business cards: If you have business cards with your contact information and professional title, you should bring these in case you want to distribute them to other individuals within the company.
 This can help you appear professional as well as established in your career and may impress the interviewer enough to request one.

-Related: 7 Items to Bring to a Job Interview
+Related: 7 Items To Bring to a Job Interview

 What other items should you bring to an interview?